searchkit/searchkit/docs/components/basics/search-box.md

 ## Props
 - `searchOnChange` *(Boolean)*: Optional.
 Updates search results as you type.
 Will be false by default.
 - `queryFields` *(Array<string>)*: Optional.
 An array of elasticsearch fields to search within.
 Can specify boosting on particular fields.
 Will search `_all` by default.
+- `prefixQueryFields` *(Array<string>)*: Optional.
+An array of elasticsearch fields to search within.
+Can specify boosting on particular fields.
+Will search `_all` by default.
+Will only be used if searchOnChange is true.
 - `queryOptions` *(Object)*: Optional.
 An object of options for [Query String](https://www.elastic.co/guide/en/elasticsearch/reference/2.0/query-dsl-query-string-query.html).
 - `mod` *(string)*: Optional.
 A custom BEM container class.